Forex trading with leverage and margin explained: how to manage risks - TopForex.Trade

 For example, if you are required to deposit 1% of the whole transaction value as margin and wish to trade one standard lot of USD/JPY for $10000, the margin required is $100.
 As a result, your margin-based leverage is 100:1 (10000/100).

-A trader should not, in general, use all of their available margins, only utilizing it when the market situation terns in a favorable direction.
+A trader should not, in general, use all of their available margins, only utilizing them when the market situation turns in a favorable direction.

 Margin call explained